OracleChain/EOSBenchTool/README.md

 The EOSBenchTool program is a benchmark testing tool build on EOSIO ecology.
 It provides create account, transfer functions, and etc, to test the TPS of EOS node.
 Testers can use this tool connect the EOSIO testnet, and test the EOS node's performance.

-The principle of this tool is: We use multiple threads finish transaction packing(`get_info`, `abi_json_to_bin`, `get_required_keys`), and save packed transactions into pool, once the size of pool get enough, we send numbers packed transactions by `push_transactions` interface, sending numbers transactions, hence we testing EOS nodeos' peformance.
+The principle of this tool is: we use multiple threads finish transaction packing(`get_info`, `abi_json_to_bin`, `get_required_keys`), and save packed transactions into pool, once the size of pool get enough, we send numbers packed transactions by `push_transactions` interface, sending numbers transactions, hence we testing EOS nodeos' peformance.

 ------------------------------